+Allotment (Detailed procedure) The AMC shall allot the units to the applicant whose valid application has been accepted and funds have been credited to the account.
+The AMC shall also send confirmation specifying the number of units allotted to the applicant by way of email and/or SMS's to the applicant's registered email address and/or registered mobile number not later than 5 business days from the date of receipt of the request from the unitholders Further, the asset management company shall issue units in dematerialized form to a unit holder in a scheme within two business days of the receipt of request from the unit holder.
+Refund Who can Invest?
 (This is an indicative list and investors shall consult their financial advisor to ascertain whether the scheme is suitable to their risk profile.)

-- The following persons are eligible and may apply for subscription to the Units of the Scheme (subject, wherever relevant, to purchase of units of Mutual Funds being permitted under respective constitutions and relevant statutory regulations): - Resident adult individual either singly or jointly (not exceeding four) - Minor through parent/lawful guardian - Sector Undertakings, association of persons or bodies of individuals and societies registered under the Societies Registration Act, 1860 (so long as the purchase of units is permitted under the respective constitutions) Religious and Charitable Trusts (eligible to invest in certain securities) under the provisions of 11(5) of the Income-tax Act, 1961 read with Rule 17C of Income-Tax Rules, 1962 subject to the provisions of the respective constitutions under which they are established permits to invest Any other trust, including private trusts as may be permitted by their respective Regulator Non-Government Organizations as may be permitted by their respective Regulator.
-Partnership Firms Karta of Hindu Undivided Family (HUF) Banks & Financial Institutions Non-resident Indians/Persons of Indian origin residing abroad (NRIs) on full repatriation basis or on non-repatriation basis Army, Air Force, Navy and other paramilitary funds Scientific and Industrial Research Organizations Mutual fund Schemes Alternate Investment Funds, Portfolio Management Services, etc. Authorized Government entities as may be approved by State Governments or Central Government FPFOs Other individuals/institutions/body corporate etc. or any other permitted category of investors Investors are requested to ensure compliance with the regulatory guidelines applicable to them, while making such investments.
-Every investor, depending on any of the above category under which he/she/ it falls, is required to provide the relevant documents along with the application form as may be prescribed by AMC.
+Not Applicable for ongoing schemes.
+The following persons are eligible and may apply for subscription to the Units of the Scheme (subject, wherever relevant, to purchase of units of Mutual Funds being permitted under respective constitutions and relevant statutory regulations): Resident adult individual either singly or jointly (not exceeding four) Minor through parent/lawful guardian Companies, Bodies Corporate, Public Sector Undertakings, association of persons or bodies of individuals and societies registered under the Societies Registration Act, 1860 (so long as the purchase of units is permitted under the respective constitutions) Religious and Charitable Trusts (eligible to invest in certain securities) under the provisions of 11(5) of the Income-tax Act, 1961 read with Rule 17C of Income-Tax Rules, 1962 subject to the provisions of the respective constitutions under which they are established permits to invest Any other trust, including private trusts as may be permitted by their respective Regulator Non-Government Organizations as may be permitted by their respective Regulator.
+Partnership Firms Karta of Hindu Undivided Family (HUF) Banks & Financial Institutions Non-resident Indians/Persons of Indian origin residing abroad (NRIs) on full

+basis

+basisArmy, Air Force, Navy and other para-

+military funds

+Scientific and Industrial Research

+Organizations

+Mutual fund Schemes

+Alternate Investment Funds, Portfolio

+Management Services, etc.

+Authorized Government entities as may be

+approved by State Governments or

+Central Government

+EPFOs individuals/institutions/body

+Other individuals/institutions/body corporate etc. or any other permitted

+category of investors

+Investors are requested to ensure

+compliance with the regulatory guidelines

+applicable to them, while making such investments.

+Every investor, depending on any of the

+above category under which he/she/ it falls,

+is required to provide the relevant documents

+along with the application form as may be

+prescribed by AMC.

 Who cannot invest?
-The following persons are not eligible to invest in the Scheme: A person who falls within the definition of the term "U.S. Person" under 'Regulation S' promulgated under the Securities Act of 1933 of the United States, as amended, and corporations or other entities organised under the laws of the U.S. are not eligible to invest in the schemes and apply for subscription to the units of the schemes, except for lump sum subscription, systematic transactions and switch transactions requests received from Non-resident Indians/Persons of Indian origin who at the time of such investment, are present in India and submit a physical transaction request along with such documents as may be prescribed by ICICI Prudential Asset Management Company Limited (the AMC)/ICICI Prudential Trust Limited (the Trustee) from time to time.
+The following persons are not eligible to invest in the Scheme:

+A person who falls within the definition of

+the term "U.S. Person" under 'Regulation

+S' promulgated under the Securities Act

+of 1933 of the United States, as

+amended, and corporations or other

+entities organised under the laws of the

+U.S. are not eligible to invest in the

+schemes and apply for subscription to the

+units of the schemes, except for lump sum

+subscription, systematic transactions

+and switch transactions requests received from Non-resident

+Indians/Persons of Indian origin who at

+the time of such investment, are present

+in India and submit a physical transaction

+request along with such documents as

+may be prescribed by ICICI Prudential

+Asset Management Company Limited

+(the AMC)/ICICI Prudential Trust Limited

+1

+(the Trustee) from time to time.

+(the Trustee) from time to time.
+The AMC shall accept such investments subject to the applicable laws and such other